denizdogan/streamable-js/README.md

 ## Development and pull requests

-The source code lies in the "lib" directory.
-The uglified ES5 code lives in the "src" directory.
+The source code lies in the "src" directory.
+The transpiled ES5 code lives in the "dist" directory.

-* Use tabs, not spaces.
-* Document all public methods.
-* Document all non-obvious private methods.
-* Run `npm run dist` before committing

 ## TODO